 Shoulder Separation Surgery Recovery: Research Shows You Don’t Need Surgery

 When I was in medical school, I crashed a motorcycle and separated my shoulder.
-I was told back then that I could get surgery, but I didn't do it.
+I was told back then that I could get surgery, but I didn’t do it.
 Why?
-I was concerned about shoulder separation surgery recovery.
-Now, 30 years later, I'm glad I didn't have the surgery.
+I was concerned about AC joint separation recovery time after surgery.
+Now, 30 years later, I’m glad I didn’t have the surgery.
 Now I feel vindicated that the latest research backs up my decision.

 What Is the AC Joint?